 - Growth of Pamirian winterfat in Western Pshart ravine - Murghab District, eastern Kuhistoni-Badakhshon.
 Pamirian winterfat (Krascheninnikovia ceratoides (L.) Gueldenstd.) here grows over several hundreds of hektares.
 Plants are several centuries old and have grown 2 - 3 m tall (elsewhere even 1 m tall plant is considered to be huge).

 - Hodja Mumin salt dome - Khatlon.
-One of the largest salt domes of the world, rising 900 m above the surrounding plain, circa 8.5 km wide.
+One of the largest salt domes of the world, rising 900 m above the surrounding plain, approximately 8.5 km wide.
 At places up to 500 m high vertical walls of salt.
 Here is more than 30 billion tons of salt.
 Contains constantly changing caves up to 350 m long, wind emits sounds in these caves as it passes through the thin stalactites of salt.

 - Mount Chapdara north-eastern wall - Sughd.
 Very impressive, up to 1,500 m tall nearly vertical wall of Mount Chapdara (5,050 m).